 NOTE: Army Chaplains who apply for admission to the program can take advantage of the following provisions to streamline the standard process:

 - The applicant’s last two Officer Efficiency Reports (OERs) can be submitted in lieu of the standard references

 - The applicant can submit a written sample from the Chaplain Captain Career Course (C4) work in lieu of the standard Essay

 Following acceptance, the student is electronically sent an official acceptance letter, a confirmation form specific to the program, and a request for the $100 confirmation deposit.
 When both items are received, the student is pre-enrolled in the appropriate upcoming seminar.
 The course goes live in Moodle at the end of the previous seminar.

-If you have any questions about applications or requirements, please contact the Office of the Registrar and Admissions at 1.800.831.3011, ext.
-5452 or email@example.com.
+If you have any questions about applications or requirements, please contact the Academic Programs Assistant at 1.800.831.3011, ext.
+5413 or firstname.lastname@example.org.